 We must have this for homeowners doing their own work or hiring a contractor that does not have a valid Dwelling Contractor Qualifier License in the State of WI.

-Land Use From County
+3. Land Use Permit From the County

 St. Croix County-needed if you are near wetlands, drainage easement, etc. *If it is questionable, we require documentation stating that it is not required.

-Option 2: The worksheet at the end of Appendix B SPS 325 filled out and showing compliance with the standards in Chapters SPS 320 to 325 APPENDIX B and Appendix C, if applicable.
+Option 2: The WORKSHEET at the end of Appendix B SPS 325 filled out and showing compliance with the standards in Chapters SPS 320 to 325 APPENDIX B and Appendix C, if applicable.
 (PLEASE NOTE: These standards do not account for privacy screens, planters, built−in seating, hot tubs, stairs for multiple− level decks, etc. Engineering analysis is needed for decks with these designs.